 If you think eco-living is only for people who live in spacious landed properties in further places, think again.
 PJ Midtown located in Seksyen 13, Petaling Jaya aims to buck that trend.
 A development by reputable developers IOI Properties Group and Sime Darby Brunsfield, the development has achieved a Gold rating on the Green Building Index thanks to some pretty cool features.

 Green landscaping takes up nearly 18.75% of the development’s build space, making it greener than most developments in the PJ area, including vertical greenery along the building’s façade to reduce heat gain.
-The building also uses solar energy to power common areas and the installation of an Energy Management System allows for better efficiency of energy usage.
+The eco-building also uses solar energy from the solar panels to power common areas and the installation of an Energy Management System allows for better efficiency of energy usage.

 3. Tropicana Aman, Kota Kemuning